 Deploy

-With an open source approach, this expansion would have taken weeks and required new parsing, translation, and validation logic.
+With an open source approach, this expansion would have taken weeks and required new parsing, translation, and validation logic per data source.

 Cost and Infrastructure Flexibility